What is Vitamin D?

-These nutrients are needed to keep immune system, bones, teeth and muscles healthy.
+These nutrients are essential to keep our immune system, bones, teeth and muscle healthy.

-From about late March/early April to the end of September, most people should be able to get all the Vitamin D they need from sunlight.
+From about late March / early April to the end of September, most people should be able to get all the Vitamin D that they need from sunlight.

-But between October and early March we do not get enough Vitamin D from sunlight.
+But between October to early March, we do not get enough Vitamin D from sunlight.

 Vitamin D is also found in a small number of foods.

-fortified foods – such as some fat spreads and breakfast cereals
+- Fortified foods - such as some fat spreads, breakfast cereals.

 Another source of Vitamin D is dietary supplements.